Darod: Distribution

-Major Darood Settlements within Somalia include Galkacyo, Kismaayo, Bosaso, and Garowe.
+Major Darod Settlements within Somalia include Galkacyo, Kismaayo, Bosaso, and Garowe.

-Darood are also the largest clan in Jigjiga in Ethiopia, and Garissa in Northern Kenya.
+Darod are also the largest clan in Jigjiga in Ethiopia, and Garissa in Northern Kenya.

 Nobility

 The Darod clan has produced numerous noble Somali men and women over the centuries, including many Sultans.
-Traditionally, the Darod population was mostly concentrated in the northern and northeastern cities on the Gulf of Aden and upper Indian Ocean coast in the Horn of Africa.
+Traditionally, the Darod population was mostly concentrated in the northern and northeastern cities across the Gulf of Aden and upper Indian Ocean coast in the Horn of Africa.
 Darod noble men ruled these settlement pockets until the European colonial powers changed the political dynamics of Somalia during the late 19th century.
 Before many Darods began pushing southward in the mid-1850s, the Majeerteen Sultanate and Sultanate of Hobyo held steadfast in solidly established posts from Alula to Hobyo.

 Clan tree

 There is no clear agreement on the clan and sub-clan structures and many lineages are omitted.
 The following listing is based upon the World Bank's Conflict in Somalia: Drivers and Dynamics from 2005 and the United Kingdom's Home Office publication, Somalia Assessment 2001.